AEGEE/MyAEGEE/README.md

 > `start.sh`

-On the _HOST_, i.e. the machine that runs the virtual machine, you use `start.sh` which can either:
+On the _HOST_, i.e. the machine that runs the virtual machine (or, on Windows, the WSL2 distro), you use `start.sh` which can either:
-- Start the vm
+- Start the system
-  - Use `./start.sh` for normal development cycle: app runs in development mode
+  - Use `./start.sh` for normal development cycle on Linux/Mac with Vagrant: app runs in development mode
+  - Use `./start.sh --wsl` on Windows from inside the Ubuntu/WSL2 shell: app runs in development mode against Docker Desktop, no Vagrant involved
-  - Use `./start.sh --fast` for sysops/integration development cycle: app runs in production mode so you can concentrate on developing integration to the app, not the app itself
+  - Use `./start.sh --fast` for sysops/integration development cycle: app runs in production mode so you can concentrate on developing integration to the app, not the app itself (works together with `--wsl` and `--no-vagrant` too)
-- Reset the settings to recreate the virtual machine (`./start.sh --reset`).
+- Reset the settings to recreate the system (`./start.sh --reset`, optionally combined with `--wsl` on Windows).
 This is in case you experimented so hard that you made something exploooode.
 Doing so, you will lose the users and other content you created on your local instance of MyAEGEE, but this will not remove your source code.

-If you are a know-it-all who doesn't want to use Vagrant, use `./start.sh --no-vagrant` (but again, if you're in trouble you will only get superficial support from our side)
+If you are a know-it-all on Linux/Mac who doesn't want to use Vagrant, use `./start.sh --no-vagrant` (but again, if you're in trouble you will only get superficial support from our side).

+> Note: `--wsl` and `--no-vagrant` create a marker file `.no-vagrant` at the repository root.
+This tells `helper.sh` to skip the "are we on the GUEST?" check (because there is no GUEST when there is no Vagrant).
+The file is git-ignored.

 > Makefile